Coumadin® (Warfarin)

 The word tortilla comes from the latin root word torte which means cake.
 The flat unleavened bread (cake) that we know as a tortilla is the accompaniment for (or major ingredient of) many Mexican recipes.

 The tortilla that is served in Spain is a baked omelet (cake="torta") usually made with potatoes.
 It is mildly spiced and often served at room temperature.
-The tortilla is similar to the Italian fritatta (which usually doesn't use potatoes in the recipe).

-Servings = 4 | Serving size =1/4 pie
+Servings: 4 | Serving size: 1/4 pie

-Cooking Time = 45 Minutes
+Cooking Time: 45 Minutes

 This recipe can be multiplied by 2 but requires a larger skillet.
 This recipe keeps well for about 24 - 48 hours.
 Good both cold and hot.